BDC Hamburger Icon

 Fiber-optic internet vs. cable

-Cable internet connections can support fast speeds, reaching 1,000 Mbps and beyond.
-However, they are still nowhere near as fast as fiber-optic internet can be.
-Cable internet also does not support relatively equal download/upload speeds — fiber-optic internet is much better for that.
+Cable internet connections can support fast speeds, reaching 1,000 Mbps and beyond, but they are still not as fast as fiber-optic internet.
+Cable internet also does not support symmetrical download and upload speeds — fiber-optic internet is much better at that.

 Fiber-optic internet vs. dial-up

-The primary difference between fiber-optic and dial-up is how the internet is delivered.
+The primary difference between fiber-optic and dial-up internet is how each is delivered.
 Dial-up internet uses phone lines, while fiber-optic internet uses dedicated cables.

-Dial-up internet was one of the first available technologies to deliver internet to businesses and homes, but today it is also one of the slowest.
-Dial-up modems cannot support speeds beyond 56 kilobytes per second (Kbps) due to the technical limitations of the device.
+Dial-up internet was one of the first available technologies to deliver internet to businesses and homes, but it is now one of the slowest.
+Due to their technical limitations, dial-up modems cannot support speeds beyond 56 kilobits per second (Kbps).

-The adoption of new and emerging technologies has made dial-up internet a less popular choice over time.
-However, dial-up is still the only option for some businesses and homes in rural areas that are not yet serviced by fiber-optic and other high-speed internet providers.
+The adoption of new and emerging technologies has made dial-up internet a less popular choice over time, but dial-up is still the only option for some businesses and homes in rural areas where fiber-optic and other high-speed internet services are not yet available.

 Fiber-optic internet vs. DSL

-Short for “direct subscriber line,” DSL internet was innovative when it was first introduced.
-These direct subscriber lines separate the internet from voice traffic so you can use the phone and connect to the internet at the same time.
-This is a must for today’s businesses, many of which rely on the Internet to stay connected and perform daily business functions.
+Digital subscriber line (DSL) internet was innovative when it was first introduced.
+The connections separate the internet from voice traffic so you can use the phone and connect to the internet at the same time.
+That’s a must for today’s businesses, many of which rely on the internet to stay connected and perform daily business functions.

-Like dial-up, the major difference between DSL and fiber-optic cable is speed.
-DSL speeds typically do not exceed 35 Mbps, a far cry from the 100 Gbps and beyond that fiber-optic internet can reach.
+Like dial-up, speed is the major difference between DSL and fiber-optic internet.
+DSL speeds typically do not exceed 100 Mbps — a far cry from fiber-optic speeds.

-DSL can be difficult to work with if your workforce frequently downloads or uploads large files or streams content.
-DSL connections may also be overburdened by multiple devices using the network at the same time, which greatly dissipates the already-slower speeds this connection type offers.
+DSL can be challenging if your workforce frequently downloads or uploads large files or streams content.
+Multiple devices using the network simultaneously may also overburden DSL connections, greatly reducing the already slower speeds they offer.

-In terms of pricing, DSL is more affordable than fiber-optic internet.
-This is because DSL’s infrastructure already exists through the phone lines.
-It’s also more readily available than fiber-optic because it utilizes these existing networks.
+DSL is more affordable than fiber-optic internet because its infrastructure already exists through the phone lines.
+It’s also more readily available than fiber-optic internet because it uses established networks.

 Does your business need fiber-optic internet?

-Deciding whether to move forward with fiber-optic internet depends on your company’s needs and the price you’re willing to pay.
-For small companies on a budget, the higher cost of fiber-optic internet may not be worth the speed.
+Deciding whether to proceed with fiber-optic internet depends on your company’s needs and the price you’re willing to pay.
+For small companies on a budget, the higher cost may not be worth the speed.

-If your organization regularly uploads and downloads large files, participates in video conferences, or relies on cloud-based software that requires the internet to operate, fiber-optic internet may be your best option.
+Fiber-optic internet may be your best option if your organization regularly uploads and downloads large files, participates in video conferences, or relies on cloud-based software that requires high-speed internet.

-However, this all depends on whether fiber-optic internet is available for your business: As an emerging technology with infrastructure still being built out, you may not be able to easily access fiber-optic internet.
+It all depends, however, on whether fiber-optic internet is available in your area.
+As an emerging technology with infrastructure still being built out, you may not be able to access it easily.
 For more information, check with your local ISP.

 Did you find this content helpful?